zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public int SetRemoteVideoStreamType(uint uid, int streamType);
 ```

 This method specifies the video stream type of the remote user to be received by the local user when the remote user sends dual streams.
-This method allows the application to adjust the corresponding video stream type according to the size of the video windows to save bandwidth and resources.
+This method allows the application to adjust the corresponding video stream type according to the size of the video windows to save the bandwidth and resources.

-The Agora SDK receives the high-video stream by default.
-If needed, users can switch to the low-video stream using this method.
+The Agora SDK receives the high-stream video by default.
+If needed, users can switch to the low-stream video using this method.

 <table>
 <colgroup>